By Vinay Seth

 When I told Manmeet that I find it strange that I don’t recall Lalu being mentioned whenever a group, such as that of Santiniketan, is showcased in either an exhibition or in text, she said that as a curator, she would be happy to place the artist in a larger framework.
 While the tenacious octogenarian is renowned by now as a master with a signature style, I wonder what his legacy would add to the discourse of Indian, as well as global contemporary art.

-“Masterly Manoeuvring: Lalu Prasad Shaw” is on for display at Bikaner House, New Delhi, till Sunday, 24th July.
-The curator shall be conducting a walkthrough at 4 pm.
+“Masterly Manoeuvring: Lalu Prasad Shaw”, held by Gallerie Splash, is on for display at Bikaner House, New Delhi, till Sunday, 24th July.
+The curator shall be conducting a walkthrough on the final day at 4 pm.